-

 Washington's Violation System

-Washington's Department of Licensing (DOL) does not operate under a so-called point system.
-However, there are penalties, including license suspension and revocation, for repeat speeding tickets or other violations that exhibit a pattern of unsafe driving.
+Washington's Department of Licensing (DOL) does not operate under a driving record point system.
+However, there are penalties, including driver's license suspension and revocation, for repeat speeding tickets or other violations that exhibit a pattern of unsafe driving.

 Washington's drivers must comply with the rules and regulations of the state's streets, roads, and highways.
 Information on the laws that govern Washington's drivers and vehicles is available in the state's driver handbook, which you can download free.

-Although the state doesn't have a point system for penalizing repeat violators among its motorists, the Washington DOL does outline the repercussions of multiple traffic tickets or other citations.
-A Washington driver will receive a 30-day license suspension for the following:
+Although the state doesn't have a point system for penalizing repeat violators among its motorists, you do face repercussions from the Washington DOL if you receive multiple traffic tickets or other citations.

 Some drivers might be able to avoid suspension by attending a DOL-approved driver awareness meeting.